dart-code-checker/dart-code-metrics/CONTRIBUTING.md

 1. Choose a rule name according to our naming guide or take it from existing issue for the rule.
 2. Add an `.md` file with the rule documentation to `doc/rules`.
 If the rule supports configuration add ![Configurable](https://img.shields.io/badge/-configurable-informational) badge, if it has auto-fixes add ![Has auto-fix](https://img.shields.io/badge/-has%20auto--fix-success) badge
 3. Create a rule `.dart` file under `lib/src/analyzers/lint_analyzer/rules/rules_list`.
-4. Create a class that extends `Rule`.
+4. Create a class that extends an abstract rule class depending on your rule type.
+Available classes: `FlutterRule`, `CommonRule`, `IntlRule`, `AngularRule`.
 Add a public field with rule id, documentation url.

     The class constructor should take `Map<String, Object> config` parameter which represents config that is passed to the rule from the `analysis_options.yaml`.
 Example: